 New custom cabinetry is often one of the biggest costs of a kitchen renovation.
 But when you’re working with a smaller budget, you can still achieve a whole new look for your cabinets.
 “Spruce up and refresh what you already have,” Head says.

 In lieu of new cabinets, many homeowners opt to either reface their existing cabinets or paint them.
 Head says having the cabinets professionally painted can make the space look completely different, and you won't have to shell out more money for customized carpentry work.

 Installing or replacing backsplash in your kitchen can add new color and texture to the room at a low cost since it accounts for little square footage.
 You can cut the cost even more by limiting your backsplash to a smaller area, like the space over your stovetop, to create a focal point in the room.

 If you’re looking to dip your toes into DIY renovations, “a backsplash is a relatively easy one,” says Mark Page, a construction estimator for Pro.com based in the greater Boston area.

 Countertop suppliers often have discounted materials that are leftovers from another homeowner's custom countertop design – whether they were broken in transport or have been scrapped for a different material.
 Buying from these suppliers can make new custom countertops far more affordable.

 However, because the size of remnants and partial slabs were likely based on a different home renovation, there’s not a guarantee you’ll be able to outfit a large kitchen with lots of counter space with remnants.

 Bring in More Light

-An old kitchen will look even more dated if you don’t have the additional lighting to help make the kitchen feel usable at all hours of the day.
-Under-cabinet lighting can make a big difference for preparing a meal when there’s not a lot of natural light, and lighting along the top of cabinets can make the empty space feel more intentional.
+An old kitchen will look even more dated if you don’t have enough lighting to help make the kitchen feel usable at all hours.
+Under-cabinet lighting, for example, can help illuminate meal prep when there’s not a lot of natural light, and lighting along the tops of cabinets can make the empty space feel more intentional.

 Upgrade or Remove Doors